shehab-19/book-tracker-devops/README.md

 ![Book Tracker](./images/book-tracker.png)

-The **Book Tracker Application** is a cloud-native, two-tier application designed for tracking your reading list.
-It features a modern, responsive UI and robust backend infrastructure.
-This project demonstrates expertise in cloud infrastructure, automation, CI/CD pipelines, and dynamic inventory management.
+The **Book Tracker Application** is a cloud-native, two-tier app built to help you manage your reading list with ease.
+It follows industry best practices, featuring a modern, responsive UI and a solid backend architecture.

-This repository is a **playground for every cloud/DevOps enthusiast**, offering hands-on experience with infrastructure as code, configuration management, containerization, and CI/CD pipelines.
+This repository is a **hands-on playground** for cloud and DevOps enthusiasts, offering practical experience in containerization, configuration management, and continuous delivery workflows — all implemented with best practices in mind.

 ---